dwmkerr/angular-modal-service/README.md

     });

   };

+});
 ```

-Calling 'showModal' returns a promise which is resolved when the modal DOM element is created
+Calling `showModal` returns a promise which is resolved when the modal DOM element is created
 and the controller for it is created.
 The promise returns a `modal` object which contains the
 element created, the controller, the scope and a `close` promise which is resolved when the
 modal is closed - this `close` promise provides the result of the modal close function.